General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Main Results

 \subsection{Partial Conservation Law}

 In this section, we elaborate the relationship between performance measures for each state in the two-arm system.
+We first introduce some important variables following a similar line of \citet{nino2001restless,nino2002dynamic}.
 To measure the performance of the original arm under policy $\pi$, we define the following variables:

 Here $T_{\boldsymbol{\omega}_{i}}^{\pi}$ describes the expected total discounted time for the original arm to be activated in the two-arm system under policy $\pi$.
 We require that the policy $\pi$ only depends on the original arm.
 Similarly, $R_{\boldsymbol{\omega}_{i}}^{\Omega}$ represents the expected total discounted reward obtained from the original arm under policy $\pi$.
 Therefore, $T_{\boldsymbol{\omega}_{i}}^{\pi}$ and $R_{\boldsymbol{\omega}_{i}}^{\pi}$ also have the following expressions: